 Fund financial statements provide a greater level of detail.
 Funds are created and maintained on the financial records of the Village as a way to segregate money whose use is restricted to a particular specified purpose.
 These statements present financial information by fund, presenting funds with the largest balances or most activity in separate columns.
-In the case of the Village of Carey, the general and income tax funds are the most significant governmental funds.
+In the case of the Village of Carey, the general, income tax and firehouse capital projects are the most significant governmental funds.
 The water, sewer and electric funds are the most significant enterprise funds.